kherr9/ToyStorage/README.md

 Toy Storage comes with some basic middleware components that cover some common use cases.
 * BlobStorageMiddleware - Handles the actual Read/Write/Delete commands to blobs.
 * GZipMiddleware - Compress requests and decompress responses.
-* JsonFormaterMiddleware - Formats request to json and response from json.
+* JsonFormaterMiddleware - Formats request to JSON and response from JSON.
 * ValidationMiddleware - Validates request object with Data Annotation Validation

 #### Writing middleware